ElvinGarcia/Elvin.github.io/_posts/2020-10-27-rails-api-javascript-frontend.md

 ---
 layout: post
-title:  "SPA With Rails API and Javascript Frontend"
+title:  "SPA With a Rails API and a Javascript Frontend"
 categories: RAILS
 tags: ruby rails active storage
 ---